Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Introduction

-To share these limited spectrum resources, current satellite systems mainly adopt the orthogonal multiple access (OMA) scheme, which consists of time-division multiple access (TDMA), frequency-division multiple access (FDMA), code-division multiple access, space-division multiple access (SDMA), etc.~\cite{ding2017survey}.
-Unfortunately, although the OMA scheme effectively avoids interference among UTs by having only one UT served within a time-frequency RB, improvements in resource utilization efficiency are restricted.
+To share these limited spectrum resources, current satellite systems mainly adopt the orthogonal multiple access (OMA) schemes, which consist of time-division multiple access (TDMA), frequency-division multiple access (FDMA), code-division multiple access, space-division multiple access (SDMA), etc.~\cite{ding2017survey}.
+Unfortunately, although the OMA scheme effectively avoids interference among UTs by serving only one UT per time-frequency RB, improvements in resource utilization efficiency are limited.
 In addition, a higher service priority is assigned to UTs with better channel conditions, which sacrifices the fairness of resource allocation among them.
-To address such concerns, power-domain non-orthogonal multiple access (NOMA) is deemed as a promising candidate for more efficient spectrum reuse.
+To address such concerns, power-domain non-orthogonal multiple access (NOMA) is deemed a promising candidate for more efficient spectrum reuse.
 With NOMA, multiple signals are superposed in the power domain before transmission; the receiver applies successive interference cancellation (SIC) to decode the superposed signals and remove the interference caused by superposition~\cite{liu2017nonorthogonal}.
 Thus, multiple UTs can be served simultaneously in the same time-frequency RB, and SE can be improved at the cost of reasonably increased complexity~\cite{saito2013non}.
-At the same time, the reliability, SE, and fairness of the user can be improved.
+At the same time, the reliability and fairness of the UT can be improved.